mksifat101/mksifat101/README.md

-## I'm a Full Stack Python Django Developer | WordPress Developer | Cyber Security Expert & Teacher!!
+## I'm a Expert Full Stack Developer | DevOps Engineer | Cyber Security Specialist & Instructor!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Software Engineer and content creators

 ### Connect with me: